ivarvani/Python-challenge/README.md

 # Python-challenge
-1. opend the reader object for the csv files
+1. Opened the reader object for the csv files
-2. tried to execute code in the terminal to get the desired results
+2. Tried to execute code in the terminal to get the desired results
-3. once got the desired results, outputed the results to textile
+3. Once got the desired results, outputed the results to texfile